unchangingConstant/student-tracker-packages/README.md

-# student-tracker-packages
+# StudentTrackerPackages
-A repository that will host all custom packages used by StudentTracker and its extension.
+A repository that will host all custom packages used by StudentTracker and its extensions.